Ben-Brady/discopic/README.md

 ## Bot Introduction

 By default the bot will print text to the console whilst setting up, this can be disabled with runBot({introduction: false})

+## Command Error

+If you need to error during a command, throw CommandFailedError and it will be returns to the user as a message.